iamdrscott/NIEM.github.io/technical/json/guidance/index.md

 of data within an array should not be considered significant, as described [below](#json-ld-as-json).

+Consumers of NIEM JSON-LD data must be aware that the value of a repeatable element may be an array (if the element is in fact repeated), or an object (if it is not), and code accordingly.

 Observe that with this guidance, the same JSON is produced for these two `Parent` elements: